Slow Cooker Corned Beef Recipe

 Want more slow cooker recipes?
 Get our 40 best crock pot recipes in a printable ebook for less than $11!

-This Recipe is a complete meal in itself because the potatoes and carrots and cabbage all act as sides.
+This is a complete meal in itself because the potatoes and carrots and cabbage all act as sides.
 Here are some other sides you can serve with corned beef:

 - Traditionally corned beef is served with Rye bread.
 We also like this Low Fat Irish Soda Bread.